top of page

 Observe double taxation agreements!

-When posting, the questions arise as to which state has the right to tax the income or whether income taxes are payable in both the host state and the sending state.
-These questions are answered by the so-called double taxation agreements (DTAs).
-They serve the purpose of avoiding double taxation of income.
-Different conditions must be observed in this respect.
+When an employee is posted abroad, questions arise as to which state has the right to tax the income, or whether income tax must be paid in both the host and the sending state.
+These questions are governed by so-called double taxation agreements (DTAs), which aim to avoid the double taxation of income.
+Various conditions must be taken into account in this regard.

-The employer is legally obliged to withhold and pay income tax.
+The employer is legally obliged to withhold and remit income tax.

-The starting point for the tax liability is the residence principle or the usual place of residence, §§ 1 EStG, 8, 9, AO.
-According to this, every resident or foreigner who lives in the Federal Republic of Germany and receives his income here is liable to tax.
-One speaks here also of the unrestricted income tax liability.
-A limited income tax liability exists in the FRG if the residence has been relocated abroad.
-Exceptions exist if the employee leaves his or her family in the FRG until the time of family reunification.
-Then there is an unlimited income tax liability.
-This tax liability also exists if the employee transfers the result of his activity outside the scope of the EStG to the domestic employer in an economic manner by making himself available to the employer and paying the income at the expense of the domestic employer.
-This is the so-called liquidation stock of § 49 paragraph 1 no. 4 EStG.
+The starting point for tax liability is the residence principle or the habitual place of residence (§§ 1 EStG, 8, 9 AO).
+According to this principle, every resident or foreign national who lives in the Federal Republic of Germany and earns income there is subject to taxation.
+This is referred to as unlimited income tax liability.
+Limited income tax liability exists in Germany if the employee’s residence has been relocated abroad.
+Exceptions apply if the employee leaves their family in Germany until family reunification takes place.
+In such cases, unlimited income tax liability continues to apply.
+This tax liability also applies if the employee economically transfers the results of their work performed outside the scope of the EStG to the domestic employer, by making their services available and receiving remuneration borne by the domestic employer.
+This is referred to as the “Verwertungsbestand” under Section 49 (1) No. 4 EStG.

-An exception to the FRG's right to tax the entire income arises in the case of a double taxation agreement.
-Then the right of taxation generally passes to the state of activity after 183 days, and the employee is subject to limited taxation in the FRG with his other income.
-Under certain circumstances, the right of taxation is transferred to the state in which the work is carried out after only a few days if the conditions for the so-called reservation of permanent establishments are fulfilled; see Article 15 of the OECD Model Convention, which as a rule has been incorporated into Article 15 of a respective DTA.
+An exception to FRG’s right to tax the entire income arises under a double taxation agreement.
+In such cases, the right of taxation generally passes to the state of activity after 183 days, and the employee becomes subject to limited taxation in FRG for their remaining income.
+In certain circumstances, the right of taxation may transfer to the state where the work is performed after only a few days, if the conditions for the so-called permanent establishment reservation are met; see Article 15 of the OECD Model Convention, which is typically incorporated into Article 15 of the respective DTA.

-In the case of an unlimited tax liability in Germany, the employer must record the global income including the monetary benefits of the employee, withhold the taxes and pay them to the tax office.
-If there is only a limited tax liability, the DBA or the Foreign Activity Decree (ATE) and, in addition, the regulations of the country of activity must be taken into account.
-Monetary benefits are often tax-exempt here.
-This must always be checked on a case-by-case basis.
-This information must always be included in the payroll account.
-A certificate from the employee's tax office of domicile can be obtained in order to secure the question of domicile.
+In cases of unlimited tax liability in Germany, the employer must record the employee’s global income, including monetary benefits, withhold the taxes, and remit them to the tax authorities.
+If only limited tax liability applies, the DTA or the Foreign Activity Decree (ATE), as well as the applicable regulations of the host country, must be taken into account.
+Monetary benefits are often tax-exempt in such cases.
+Each case must be reviewed individually.
+The relevant information must always be included in the payroll records.
+To confirm the question of domicile, a certificate from the employee’s local tax office may be obtained.

-The tax questions are more extensive if no DTA has been agreed with the state in which the employee is working.
-It is advisable to consult an experienced specialist.
+Tax matters become more complex if no DTA has been concluded with the country in which the employee works.
+In such cases, it is advisable to consult an experienced specialist.